-What are the three main reasons to train supervisees in the process of supervision?
+What are the main reasons to train supervisees in the process of supervision?

-What are five benefits to contracting in the supervisor supervisee relationship?
+What are benefits to contracting in the supervisor supervisee relationship?

-What are the four parts of the ‘reflective stance?’
+What are the parts of the ‘reflective stance?’

-What are the three common perspectives in multicultural counseling?
+What are the common perspectives in multicultural counseling?

-What are the seven points in the Working and Evaluating Skills supervisee self-assessment?
+What are the points in the Working and Evaluating Skills supervisee self-assessment?

-What are ten steps a supervisee can use in coping with a client’s risk of suicide?
+What are steps a supervisee can use in coping with a client’s risk of suicide?

 A. The universalist perspective, the particularist perspective, and the transcendentalist perspective.

-B. Screen for suicidal risk, assess if the client has a plan, arrange a safe environment, justify realistic hope, use contracts, explore fantasies of suicide, ensure clear communication, be sensitive to negative reactions, and express caring.
+B. Screen for suicidal risk, assess if the client has a plan, arrange a safe environment, create a supportive environment, justify realistic hope, use contracts, explore fantasies of suicide, ensure clear communication, be sensitive to negative reactions, and express caring.

 C. Both parties are actively involved in the supervision process, there is a clear picture of the goals, a clear picture of what the supervisor and supervisee’s work looks like, a guarding against the abuse of power, and covert agendas are minimized.